shaheennabi/Computer-Vision-Practices-and-Mini-Projects/README.md

-# Computer-Vision-Practices-and-Mini-Projects
-### This repository is dedicated to exploring and experimenting with various computer vision techniques, including:

-* Algorithm Practice: Training and testing the latest object detection, segmentation, tracking, and pose estimation models etc.

-* Mathematical Exploration: Understanding and applying the mathematics behind computer vision algorithms.

-* Latest Models: Experimenting with cutting-edge models in the computer vision field as they are released.

-* Mini-Projects: Building small-scale projects focused on practical applications of computer vision techniques.

-* Research Paper Implementation: Exploring and implementing various research papers from scratch to understand and apply novel techniques.

-* GANs, VAEs, and Autoencoders: Implementing Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and other autoencoder-based architectures from scratch.

-* MLOps Experiments: Building mini-projects that incorporate MLOps practices, focusing on reproducibility, deployment, and monitoring for computer vision models.
+# Repository about my proof of work in Computer Vision field.
+I love to extract features from images, and image processing etc

+* This repository focuses on exploring and experimenting with various computer vision techniques, including training and testing object detection, segmentation, tracking, and pose estimation models, applying mathematical concepts, experimenting with the latest models, building mini-projects, implementing research papers, developing GANs, VAEs, and autoencoders from scratch, and incorporating MLOps practices for reproducibility, deployment, and monitoring.

   ### This repository will be regularly updated with new experiments, research paper implementations, and mini-projects.